Around Daisetsuzan 7 Day Cycling TourMulti-day Guided Cycling Tour from Shirogane Onsen

 - 6 breakfasts & 6 dinners

-- Rental bike (hybrid with flat handlebar or road with drop bar handle)
+- Rental bike (hybrid with flat handlebars or road with drop bar handlebars)

 - Other bike accessories (See the equipment section on “Trip Details” page)